tamihiro/taintgobgprib/README.md

 ## Usage notes
 - The number of requests required to hit the bug varies each time.
 Sometimes it takes less than 1M, other times it's more than 8M like the above (8318360).

-- The fan-out logic of this code is pretty much stolen from [balancer.go](https://talks.golang.org/2010/io/balance.go), but it might block with no available workers left, depending on the environment it's run on.
+- The fan-out logic of this code is pretty much stolen from [balancer.go](https://talks.golang.org/2010/io/balance.go), but the program exits if all workers are occupied.

-- When it blocks you see no more debug messages that would otherwise show up every five seconds.

-- If it happens, you need to tweak values of the first three constants, GOMAXPROCS env, and also `--cpus` option for gobgpd.
+- In case it happens, you need to tweak values of the first three constants, GOMAXPROCS env, and also `--cpus` option for gobgpd.